-As soon as fading is noticed in a kitten, get your vet to take rectal and throat swabs from the kittens (and vaginal swabs from the mother if possible).
+As soon as fading is noticed in a kitten, get your vet to take rectal and throat swabs from the kittens (and vaginal swabs from the mother if possible) and also to test for diabetes.
 If bacteria are present, antibiotics may save the lives of those kittens which have not started to fade.
 They will need careful temperature control and plenty of fluids to combat dehydration.
 Many fading kittens do not respond to any treatment and post mortems may identify the cause of the problem.

 Blood-type mismatch (Neonatal Isoerythrolysis) occurs when blood-type B mothers have blood-type A kittens (it rarely occurs the other way around).
 Maternal antibodies from colostrum destroy the kitten's blood cells.
 Some kittens may already be in decline from this when taken on by a human fosterer.
 Symptoms include dark brownish-red urine and severe anaemia.
 Kittens stop nursing after about 3 days, fade and die.
 Some kittens are less severely affected and appear to thrive, but their tail-tip may die during the first two weeks.
 Some have been saved by blood transfusion, but blood donor cats are unavailable in many areas and if available may not be affordable in a rescue/shelter situation. it is more common in purebred cats than in the moggy population.